dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-sso-okta.md

 `dbt-labs`.
 Login slugs must be unique across all dbt Cloud accounts, so pick a slug that uniquely identifies your company.

-The following steps use `YOUR_AUTH_URL` and `YOUR_AUDIENCE_URN`, which need to be replaced with the [appropriate Auth URL and Audience URN](/docs/deploy/regions-ip-addresses) for your region and plan.

 On the **SAML Settings** page, enter the following values, replacing `YOUR_AUTH_URL` and `YOUR_AUDIENCE_URN` with the [appropriate Auth URL and Audience URN](/docs/cloud/about-cloud/regions-ip-addresses) for your region and plan:

 * **Single sign on URL**: `https://YOUR_AUTH_URL/login/callback?connection=<login slug>`